nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 # Your own NEP nonlinearity

-As an application researcher, you may first want to try to express your problem in the following form since it gives access to several efficient routines associated with the NEP, in turn making it possible to use many algorithms.
+As an application researcher, we recommend that you first try to express your problem in the following form since it gives access to several efficient routines associated with the NEP, in turn making it possible to use many NEP-solvers.
 A problem that can be expressed as a (short) sum of products of matrices and functions is called by objects of the type [`SPMF`](types.md#SPMF-1) in NEP-PACK.
 For instance, a problem with three terms